Topology

 TIP

 Subdivision will smooth all sharp edges by default.
-To keep edges slightly sharp, experiment with using linear subdivision on the first 2 subdivide levels, then turn it off for the higher levels.
+To keep edges slightly sharp, experiment with using linear subdivision or Sharp border on the first 2 subdivide levels, then turn it off for the higher levels.
 This will create a semi-sharp subdivided mesh.

 Voxel Remesher